 Our impact is not limited to how many people we can reach through our projects directly.
 In response to requests from our Local Partners we can provide Strategic Support for the advancement of the music therapy practice in their country.

-One way we are doing this is to compile and summarise an evidence base for music therapy.
+For example, we have compiled and summarised an evidence base for music therapy.
 This is a collection of papers and studies that underpin the practice, showing the clinical evidence for the applications and benefits of music therapy in the care of vulnerable people.

 Together with advocacy support from us, this evidence base can be used by our Local Partners to lobby for support on a broader scale, seeking to influence decision makers in education, care and policy.
 Ultimately, the goal is to change attitudes and approaches towards vulnerable people on a national level, securing the future of music therapy for generations to come.